Fractal dimension of singular times for SPDEs: Energy bounds, criticality, and weak-strong uniqueness: Introduction

 \begin{theorem}[Bounds on singular times: Abstract formulation -- Informal version of Theorem \ref{t:singular_times_SPDEs}] Let $u$ be a stochastic process satisfying \eqref{eq:energy_bound_xx_intro}, and assume that \eqref{eq:xx_trace} holds.
 Moreover, assume that $u$ has the \emph{strong weak-strong uniqueness} property with respect to strong solutions of \eqref{eq:SEE_intro} in the $\set$-setting (see Assumption \ref{ass:abstract2}).
 Suppose that the excess of $\xx$ from criticality $\gap_\set$ as defined in \eqref{eq:excess_criticality_intro} satisfies

 Then, for all $\varepsilon\in (0,1)$,

 \end{theorem}

-The above yields the bounds on the set of singular times of solutions to the stochastic 3D NSEs \eqref{eq:NSE_intro} in Theorem \ref{t:abstract_intro} (see Figure \ref{fig:dimension_bounds}) and is new even in the deterministic setting.
+The above yields the bounds on the set of singular times of solutions to the stochastic 3D NSEs \eqref{eq:NSE_intro} in Theorem \ref{t:abstract_intro} (see Figure \ref{fig:dimension_bounds}).
 Let us point out that the process $u$ is connected to the abstract SPDE \eqref{eq:SEE} only via the strong weak-strong uniqueness property.